Active Working Groups

 • Prepare, or cause to be prepared, a session during ECSS every second or third year, to share the WG’s work and gather direct feedback/input from the IE community at large.

-• Ask WG members who do not fulfill the above-mentioned expectations to leave the WG.
+• Ask WG members who do not fulfil the above-mentioned expectations to leave the WG.

 WG members are expected to: